Q: What is a Qualified Personal Residence Trust?

 No, the trust must specifically prohibit the sale or transfer of the home to you or to your spouse either during the term of the trust or after.

-Q: How can I get a free initial legal review of my qualified personal residence trust?
+Q: How can I get professional legal help with my QPRT?

 A QPRT is a technical document and should be carefully drafted by a qualified attorney to ensure that all of the requirements under the Internal Revenue Code are met.
-Fortunately, you get a free initial legal review of your needs by a qualified local attorney.
-Contact them today to learn how they can answer your questions and help set up the estate planning documents you need.
+Your best option to contact a qualified local estate planning attorney, who can answer your questions and help expedite the legal processes and file the proper documents needed for your goals.